{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Email marketing should always support a company's revenue generation goals.
 If your email marketing strategy doesn't support this, it's time to upgrade your strategy, talent, and technology to better address the company's true growth needs.

-Besides buyer personas and buyer's journey mapping, well-rounded email marketers need to also be well versed in landing page optimization and lead generation, as well as CRM integration, marketing ops, sales ops, and closed-loop reporting.
+Besides buyer personas and buyer's journey mapping, well-rounded email marketers also need to be well-versed in landing page optimization and lead generation, as well as CRM integration, marketing ops, sales ops, and closed-loop reporting.

 Email Marketing Trends That Will Impact Colocation Data Centers (And Companies That Sell to Data Centers)